-However, if your efforts to think of a gift that combines two of the three attributes listed above are coming up short, or are out of your budget, consider putting in some figurative elbow grease instead by giving one of the following:
+However, if you’re coming up short in your efforts to think of a gift that combines two of the three attributes listed above, or are outside of your budget, consider putting in some figurative elbow grease instead by giving one of the following:

-Lisa Bader is the Chief Gift Giver at Wrap With Love, a personal shopping service that offers gift coaching and the selection of extraordinary gifts for those you love.
+Lisa Bader is the Chief Gift Giver at Wrap With Love, a personal shopping service that offers gift coaching and helps to select extraordinary gifts for those you love.

-How does Lisa decide on what would make an extraordinary present?
-She uses these questions to determine the question in 15 minutes or less:
+How does Lisa decide what would make an extraordinary present?
+She uses these questions to make a determination in 15 minutes or less:

 3. What do you like most about this person?
 When you’re drawing a blank slate on ideas for giving, heading back to the basics and selecting something that celebrates what you love most about them is a safe bet.

 4. What connects you both?
 Think beyond terms of how you met and consider the activities and interests that you have in common.